dashleremi/paw-social/README.md

 # Paw Social

-Paw Social is a fun and interactive social media platform designed specifically for pet lovers to connect, share, and enjoy content related to their furry friends.
+Paw Social is a fun and interactive social media platform designed specifically for pets to connect, share, and enjoy content related to their furry friends.
 Built with HTML, CSS, and JavaScript, this project showcases a simple yet engaging user interface and experience.
 All images generated utilizing text-to-image AI generator.

 ## Features